 Machine Learning Frameworks – Conclusion

-When it comes to machine learning frameworks, you have plenty to choose from, whether you’re after machine learning, deep learning, data analytics, or data mining.
+When it comes to machine learning frameworks, you have plenty to choose from, whether you’re after machine learning, deep learning, data engineering services, or data mining.
 But what to do, when you want to start your machine learning project, but you lack the necessary knowledge or experience?
 Outsourcing is by far your best bet.
 You don’t have to grasp all that vast knowledge to get the benefit of it.